Nationalism and Democracy

 Crèdits: 4 ECTS

 As the world tries to come to terms with the strong showing of far right parties in a growing number of countries, nationalism and populism are once again at the forefront of public discussion.
-The aim of this timely course is to provide an introduction to key conceptual and normative debates on nationalism and populism in the broader framework of the much-talked-about decline of liberal democratic regimes.
-Some of the questions that will be addressed in this context are: Is nationalism resurgent, or are we witnessing the emergence of a new type of (populist) nationalism?
-How do nationalism and populism feed off and into each other?
+The aim of this timely course is to provide an introduction to key conceptual and normative debates on nationalism, populism and identity politics in the broader framework of the much-talked-about crisis of liberal democracy.
+Some of the questions that will be addressed in this context are: Is nationalism resurgent, or are we witnessing the emergence of a new type of nationalism?
+How do populism and identity politics feed off and into each other?
 What lies behind the appeal of anti-immigrant, anti-globalist movements?
 Do the electoral successes of far right parties signal the end of liberal democracy as we know it?